TobiasPSP/doneland_sources/Components/Human Interface/Display/OLED/SSD1331/README.md

 framework = arduino
 lib_deps = adafruit/Adafruit SSD1331 OLED Driver Library for Arduino@^1.2.0
 ````
 ### Caveats

-There were two show stoppers I encountered:
+I encountered two significant issues:

-* **Hardware SPI:** I was unable to run this code with *hardware SPI* on an *S2 Mini* (despite using the hardware SPI pins).
-Only the (much slower) software SPI constructor was able to control the display.
-Apparently, hardware SPI uses fixed GPIO numbers and might work correctly only for standard *ESP32S* microcontrollers.
+* **Hardware SPI:** I was unable to use *hardware SPI* with an *S2 Mini* (even when using the correct hardware SPI pins).
+Only the slower *software SPI* constructor was able to control the display.
+It seems that hardware SPI uses fixed GPIO numbers and may only work correctly with standard *ESP32S* microcontrollers.
-* **Order of methods:** Sample code written for *ArduinoIDE* does not fully adhere to *C++* standards and may not compile in *platformio*.
-The reason typically is that *methods* are called before they are defined in the source code.
-You can fix this by moving *method definitions* up so they are defined *before* your code actually calls them.
+* **Order of methods:** Sample code written for *Arduino IDE* does not always adhere to *C++* standards and may fail to compile in *PlatformIO*.
+This is often due to *methods* being called before they are defined in the source code.
+To fix this, you can rearrange the *method definitions* so they are defined *before* they are called in the code.

 ### Source Code

 Here is the source code I used:

 <details><summary>Example Source Code (using Adafruit Library)</summary><br/>